MicroStrategy/embedding-sdk-docs/docs/embed-report-page/embed-report-properties.md

 Specifies the application that the user wants to show in the embedded page.

-The application in MicroStrategy has two categories:
+The application in Strategy has two categories:

 - If the application selects the Library home page as its home screen, the Library home page is embedded with the application's configuration.
 - If the application selects a dashboard as its home screen, the embedding fails and an error occurs.

 #### Required?